- Access to lifelong learning through educational counselling, guidance and information

 - Media and Event Programme from the General Public Libraries

 Adult Education is an important part of the process of lifelong learning.
 The term of Adult Education is understood to refer to all types of formal, non-formal and targeted informal learning by adults, and equally encompasses all vocational, general educational, political and cultural teaching and learning processes for adults.
 Previously, adults have completed an initial education phase, which can be of varying duration and level.
 Adult Education is based on educational policy strategies, responsibility, organisational structures and legal and financial principles.
-Adult Education institutions that are funded by the Federal Ministry for Education (Bundesministerium für Bildung), such as Adult Education Centres (Volkshochschulen), Vocational Training Institutes (Berufsförderungsinstitute), Institutes for Economic Promotion of the Austrian Federal Economic Chamber (Wirtschaftsförderungsinstitute), Austrian Bildungshäuser, confessional institutions and a range of other regional non-profit Adult Education institutions, often also offer courses that enable individuals to catch up on educational qualifications in the context of "Second Chance Education".
+Adult Education institutions that are funded by the Austrian Federal Ministry of Education, Science and Research (Bundesministerium für Bildung, Wissenschaft und Forschung), such as Adult Education Centres (Volkshochschulen), Vocational Training Institutes (Berufsförderungsinstitute), Institutes for Economic Promotion of the Austrian Federal Economic Chamber (Wirtschaftsförderungsinstitute), Austrian Bildungshäuser, confessional institutions and a range of other regional non-profit Adult Education institutions, often also offer courses that enable individuals to catch up on educational qualifications in the context of "Second Chance Education".
 During their professional life, many people participate in Continuing Education arranged or organised by their place of work, or gain access, in the context of labour market policy measures, to funded Continuing Education.

 Enabling access to lifelong learning for everyone is an important task for Adult Education.
 This takes place in the form of educational counselling, guidance and information, provision of basic education and basic skills and the opportunity to gain or catch up on educational qualifications at various levels.
 Free information and advice about Adult Education is available from education counselling, guidance and information centres in all federal provinces.